WIXOSS: General rules

 Before play, players may look at the top five cards in their Main Deck and determine which cards are worth keeping and which are worth shuffling and replacing (i.e. shuffle two hand cards, then replace with two new cards from the top of the deck).
 The cards from the replacement draw are what are kept regardless of satisfaction.

 Afterward, both players take seven cards from the top of their main deck, without knowing what they are, and lay them down as their Life Cloth, acting as a shield for the player oneself.

 Players lay down three LV-0 LRIGs of choice, face down on the back row of a 2x3 grid.
-Once the preparations are complete on both sides, both players play a chance based microgame (Coin flip, rock paper scissors, "even or odd" dice roll, ect) to determine the first player, then both proclaim "OPEN!" to formally start the game, reveal their LRIGs, with the first player starting by drawing one card, of which all turns after default to two cards.
+Once the preparations are complete on both sides, both players play a chance based microgame (Coin flip, rock paper scissors, "even or odd" dice roll, etc.) to determine the first player, then both proclaim "OPEN!" to formally start the game, reveal their LRIGs, with the first player starting by drawing one card, of which all turns after default to two cards.